Winter Studio performance, Imagine Theatre presents:

 Required Parent/Guardian Meeting:

 - Meeting 1 - Friday, Jan.
-20th, 6-8pm (during rehearsal time).
+12th, 7:30-9:00pm for all families/guardians.
+This meeting is during rehearsal time.
 This meeting is about building connections, forming committees, etc. Each family/student must have one parent/guardian present.

 Rehearsals: